bergesinstitute/grafmethodenglish/book-4-unit-8.md

     I looked UP the WORD. (*UP* is stressed - it's a phrasal verb)

+# Reading comprehension (comentario de texto)

+## The Outsider (el extraño)

+I have lived in this dark castle[1] for as long as I can remember.
+I do not know how I got here, and I do not know how long I have been here.
+I have never seen sunlight.[2]
+I have never seen another human being.
+The only light comes from the candles that I find in the rooms, and I do not know who lights them.

+The castle is old and full of shadows.[3]
+The walls are damp[4] and covered in something that looks like moss.[5]
+There are spiders[6] everywhere and the smell is terrible.
+I have spent my whole life walking through these dark rooms and reading the old books in the library.
+The books have taught me about the world outside — about the sun, about the forests,[7] about other people — but I have never experienced any of it.
+I have only known darkness.

+Above the castle there is a tall tower.[8]
+It is the highest point I have ever seen.
+I have always wanted to climb it, because I believe that if I reach the top, I will finally see the light.
+But the stones are old and dangerous, and for many years I was too afraid to try.

+One night, I decided that I could not wait any longer.
+I had to find out[9] what was above.
+I had to get out.[10]
+I began to climb the tower.
+The stones were wet[11] and slippery,[12] and several times I almost fell.
+I climbed for what felt like hours, in complete darkness, feeling the walls with my hands.
+I could not see anything.

+Finally, my hand touched something flat[13] — a stone door above my head.
+I pushed it with all my strength.[14]
+It opened, and I crawled[15] out.

+I expected to be high above the ground, at the top of the tower, looking down at the world.
+But instead, I was at ground level.[16]
+I was in a field,[17] and trees surrounded me.
+The moon was shining.[18]
+I could not understand it.
+I had climbed up for hours, and yet I was on the ground.
+Then I realized the terrible truth:[19] I had not been living in a castle on the surface.[20]
+I had been living underground,[21] deep below the earth, and the tower had only brought me up to the surface.

+I walked through the forest.
+Everything was new and strange.
+I had never felt the wind[22] on my face before.
+I had never seen the stars.
+I walked for a long time until I saw lights in the distance.

+It was a castle, and through the windows I could see a celebration.
+There were people inside — laughing, talking, and dancing.
+I had read about people in my books, but I had never seen them.
+I was filled with emotion.
+I wanted to be among them.
+I wanted to speak to them.
+I found a door and walked inside.

+The moment I entered the room, everything changed.
+A woman saw me first and screamed.[23]
+Then another person saw me, and another.
+Everyone screamed.
+They ran in every direction, pushing each other, falling over,[24] desperate to get away from me.
+Within[25] seconds, the room was empty.
+I stood there alone, confused, not understanding why they had all run away.[26]

+Then I saw it.
+At the far end of the room, there was a dark archway.[27]
+Standing in the archway, there was a creature[28] — the most horrible thing I had ever seen.
+It was tall and thin, with a face that was not quite[29] human.
+Its skin[30] was pale and seemed to be falling apart.[31]
+Its eyes were empty and dark.
+It wore old, rotting[32] clothes.
+I understood why everyone had screamed.
+This creature was a monster.

+I was horrified, but I could not look away.
+Slowly, I raised[33] my hand.
+The creature raised its hand at the same time.
+I reached[34] forward to touch it.

+My fingers touched cold, flat glass.[35]

+It was a mirror.[36]

+*H.P.
+Lovecraft (1926).
+Adapted version*

+[1] castle ['kæsəl] - castillo

+[2] sunlight ['sʌnlaɪt] - luz del sol

+[3] shadows ['ʃædoʊz] - sombras

+[4] damp [dæmp] - húmedo

+[5] moss [mɔs] - musgo

+[6] spiders ['spaɪdərz] - arañas

+[7] forests ['fɔrɪsts] - bosques

+[8] tower ['taʊər] - torre

+[9] find out [faɪnd aʊt] - descubrir / averiguar

+[10] get out [gɛt aʊt] - salir / escapar

+[11] wet [wɛt] - mojado

+[12] slippery ['slɪpəri] - resbaladizo

+[13] flat [flæt] - plano

+[14] strength [strɛŋθ] - fuerza

+[15] crawl [krɔ:l] - arrastrarse / gatear

+[16] ground level [graʊnd 'lɛvəl] - nivel del suelo

+[17] field [fi:ld] - campo

+[18] shine [ʃaɪn] - brillar

+[19] truth [tru:θ] - verdad

+[20] surface ['sɜrfɪs] - superficie

+[21] underground [ʌndər'graʊnd] - bajo tierra

+[22] wind [wɪnd] - viento

+[23] scream [skri:m] - gritar

+[24] fall over [fɔl 'oʊvər] - tropezar / caerse

+[25] within [wɪ'ðɪn] - en cuestión de / dentro de

+[26] run away [rʌn ə'weɪ] - huir / salir corriendo

+[27] archway ['ɑrtʃweɪ] - arco / arcada

+[28] creature ['kri:tʃər] - criatura

+[29] not quite [nɑt kwaɪt] - no del todo

+[30] skin [skɪn] - piel

+[31] fall apart [fɔl ə'pɑrt] - desmoronarse / deshacerse

+[32] rotting ['rɑtɪŋ] - podrido / en descomposición

+[33] raise [reɪz] - levantar

+[34] reach [ri:tʃ] - extender (la mano)

+[35] glass [glæs] - cristal / vidrio

+[36] mirror ['mɪrər] - espejo

+### Questions (preguntas)

+1. Where had the narrator lived his whole life?
+2. How had he learned about the outside world?
+3. What did he expect to find at the top of the tower?
+4. What was the terrible truth he discovered when he came out?
+5. What happened when he entered the room with the celebration?
+6. What was the creature he saw in the archway?
+7. Does the story end well or badly?

 # Homework

 ## 1. Replace the underlined words with a phrasal verb